Joeltronics/wordlebot/README.md

 However, in order to be perfect, it has to be a possible solution.
 If we find a non-solution but otherwise perfect guess, the only guess that could beat it is a perfect solution.
 That means, after finding such a guess, we could reduce the search space to only possible solutions.
+This improvement wouldn't affect the solving ability, but could improve its speed.

 #### Pruning improvements